tiagojsag/playbook/README.md

 You need to follow the **advice process** to arrive at a decision.
 Anyone in the advice process can initiate a process to amend the guideline based on the advice.

+### When not to create guidelines?

+It's important to reflect on your motivation for proposing a new guideline.
+The goal with guidance is to have only that which is necessary to make the company run smoothly and well.
+It should not be in reaction to bad behaviour or one-off situation.
+Assess whether feedback or conflict resolution might be a more appropriate means of dealing with it.

 ### How are guidelines created / amended?

 Guideline creation and amendment is done through **consent process** (to-do: add a link to consent process here), as a result of the advice process.
 The person/s who propose the guideline creation / amendment are responsible for moving the process forward.
 Team-led guideline creation is encouraged.
 Even if a guideline has a scope (company, office, functional team, project team) the whole team can participate in the consent process.